yfzhou9203/Seizure-detetction/README.md

 The helper ipython-notebook file is to help us to split long edf file into shorter clips, which are more friendly to calculating.

 The Seizure-detection ipython-notebook file is to implement both seizure detection and visualization part.

+All figures related to the seizure detction part of the project are stored in wiki section.